lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 while also has another _agent_ controlling its connection to the configuration bus.

 - **The mapping between _links_ and actual hardware links is not always one-to-one either!**
-The DAG is built at compile time to negotiate the parameters of various _agents_.
+The DAG is built at Scala-run-time to negotiate the parameters of various _agents_.
 Although it is normally true that an _agent_ represents a real communication _agent_ in hardware, it is not necessary that the Diplomacy must produce the actual hardware connections for these _agents_.
 The DAG and the diplomacy package can be hijacked to negotiating the parameters for a virtual network